Last-mile delivery

 FedEx on-site and ship-sites

-FedEx has taken a different path from UPS by partnering exclusively with large corporate retail entities like Walgreens and Office Depot to create an access point network.
-The Walgreens relationship is especially interesting as it permitted FedEx to add almost 10,000 locations for e-commerce package pickup during the past two years.
+FedEx has taken a different path from UPS by partnering exclusively with large corporate retail entities, such as Walgreens and Office Depot, to create an access point network.
+The Walgreens relationship is especially interesting, as it has permitted FedEx to add almost 10,000 locations for e-commerce package pickup over the past two years.

 Since the Walgreens On-Site relationship is relatively new, FedEx still has much room to maximize value via this collaboration.
-Right now, it appears FedEx’s focus for Walgreens On-Site locations is for the e-commerce recipient to redirect deliveries to Walgreens via the FedEx Delivery Manager App.
+Currently, it appears that FedEx’s focus for Walgreens On-Site locations is to redirect e-commerce deliveries to Walgreens via the FedEx Delivery Manager App.
 Like UPS, FedEx is automatically redirecting undeliverable residential shipments to Walgreens On-Site access points and is not yet aggressively offering Walgreens as a direct-ship option to e-commerce retailers.
 This is likely to change quickly with direct ship options from e-commerce merchants directly to Walgreens.

-The FedEx/Walgreens collaboration offers tremendous long-term cross-over business opportunities for both companies, like the delivery of medications from Walgreens to the consumer.
-This partnership is also linked to FedEx usage by Walgreens and aggressive FedEx shipping discounts for Walgreens.
+The FedEx/Walgreens collaboration presents tremendous long-term cross-over business opportunities for both companies, such as the delivery of medications from Walgreens to consumers.
+This partnership is also linked to FedEx usage by Walgreens, as well as aggressive FedEx shipping discounts for Walgreens.

 FedEx’s approach means quicker network development and less management cost, but it is likely to offer less control over the access points, as well as the risk of losing a significant share of its network should the deal go sour.